The Challenge Phase of the Low FODMAP DietPublished on Tuesday, April 05, 2022 by

 The Low FODMAP diet has been an effective treatment for symptom relief in sufferers of Irritable Bowel Syndrome.
 The first phase of the FODMAP diet is the elimination phase.
 Next, comes the challenge or reintroduction phase, and the final phase is your “new normal diet”.

 Why is the challenge phase important?

 The point of the challenge phase is to identify specific dietary triggers and reintroduce those foods that are well tolerated.
-It is important to reintroduce high FODMAP foods in order to reduce dietary restrictions, allowing for a well-rounded diet and to possibly avoid negative effects on the gut microbiota.
+It is important to reintroduce high FODMAP foods to reduce dietary restrictions, allowing for a well-rounded diet and possibly avoiding negative effects on the gut microbiota.

 Now that we know why the challenge phase is important, where do we start?